LiuJi0Fen04/zk-book-prod/content/cp9 elliptic-curves-finite-fields/en/elliptic-curves-finite-fields.md

 A very simple example is integers modulo 11 under addition.
 If your generator is 1, and you keep adding the generator to itself, you can generate every element in the group from 0 to 10.

-Saying a elliptic curve points form a cyclic group (under elliptic curve addition) means we can represent every number in a finite field as an elliptic curve point and add them together just like we would regular integers in a finite field.
+<u>Saying a elliptic curve points form a cyclic group (under elliptic curve addition) means we can represent every number in a finite field as an elliptic curve point and add them together just like we would regular integers in a finite field.</u>

 That is,

-$5 + 7 \pmod p$ is homomorphic to $5G + 7G$
+<u>$5 + 7 \pmod p$ is homomorphic to $5G + 7G$</u>

-Where G is the generator of the elliptic curve cyclic group.
+<u>Where G is the generator of the elliptic curve cyclic group.</u>

 This is only true of elliptic curves over finite fields that have a prime number of points, which are the kinds of curves we use in practice.
 This is something we'll revisit later.